johnmburt/springboard/capstone_1/readme.md

 #### Effect of toxic sample size on classifier performance

 Even if total training sample size had no impact, it could be that the number of toxic-labelled samples was important to model performance.
 I plotted balanced accuracy against number of toxic-labelled samples for each subreddit and classifier type (Figure 10).
-This produced interesting and puzzling results: three models, MultinomialNB, RandomForest and XGBClassifier, performed better when there were more toxic-labelled samples, but the RNN performed worse when there were more toxic-labelled samples.
+This produced interesting and puzzling results: three models, Multinomial Naive Bayes, Random Forest and XGBoost, performed better when there were more toxic-labelled samples, but the Recurrent Neural Network performed worse when there were more toxic-labelled samples.

 | Figure 10: Effect of number of Toxic training samples on model performance |